prxq2/clbleepblop/README.md

 # CLBLEEPBLOP

-This is CLBEEPBLOP, a (probably) complete, idiomatic telegram bot API for Common Lisp.
+This is CLBLEEPBLOP, a (probably) complete, idiomatic telegram bot API for Common Lisp.
 It uses DEXADOR for the http requests, and jonathan for the JSON machinery.